hiddouche/NLP/README.md

 # Loading  the dataset
-  I  uploaded  my dataset  [deu.txt](https://docs.google.com/uc?export=download&id=1LYw_wl5ftE4ejhFPFpfar4lt1HvNKZgN)  in my google drive, i make it public  because its size exceeds the size limit allowed by github (25MB) and during the runtime of  this notebook on google colab I load it in  colab system space
+  I  uploaded  my dataset  [deu.txt](https://docs.google.com/uc?export=download&id=1LYw_wl5ftE4ejhFPFpfar4lt1HvNKZgN)  in my google drive, i make it public  because its size exceeds the size limit allowed by github (25MB) and during the execution of  this notebook on google colab I load it in  colab system space

 Visit this website : [Bilingual Sentence Pairs](http://www.manythings.org/anki/) if you want to try more dataset of  Bilingual Sentence Pairs